Stridsvagn 103: Design

 Other features of the tank were also quite radical.
 The rifled gun, a Bofors 105 mm L74 with a barrel length of 62 Calibers, was able to use the same ammunition as the British Royal Ordnance L7, and would be equipped with an autoloader allowing a rate of fire of one round every three seconds, also allowing the crew to be reduced to two; a gunner/driver and the commander (most designs of the era used a crew of four), with one person being able to handle all functions of the tank from the ordinary position due to duplicate controls.
 This would of course only be used in emergencies, as the workload would be overwhelming, but apart from providing redundancy it also allowed the crew to shift tasks between them as situation required.
 The concept went through practical tests, that quickly revealed that a two-man crew would not be self-sufficient when considering the many tasks not directly related to handling the tank: in particular, routine maintenance, bivouacking, track-changes and reloading in field.
 While the last issue could have been solved by adding staff to the ammunition crews, it was decided that a third crew-member was needed.
 To enhance combat effectiveness, the third man was to be assigned as a rear driver/radio operator, facing the rear of the tank and equipped with a complete setup for driving.
 This allowed the tank to be driven backwards at the same speed as forwards, keeping its frontal armour pointed at the enemy, while relieving the commander of routine radio duty.
 The commander and gunner/driver both had the same set of sights and controls to fire the gun and drive the tank.

 The tank was uniquely powered by two different kind of engines, a 240 hp Rolls-Royce K60 opposed-piston diesel for slow cruising and manoeuvring the tank in aiming, and a 300 hp Boeing 502 turbine for more power when travelling at higher speed or in severe terrain.
 The turbine was quickly found to be underpowered, and was replaced by a Caterpillar turbine delivering 490 hp after no more than 70 tanks had been produced, and retrofitted to all previous vehicles.
 This was the first use of a turbine engine in a production tank; the Soviet T-80 and US M1 Abrams would later be built with gas turbines for main propulsion.
 The concept was interesting enough that Bofors was asked to build a prototype of the suspension/drive train, which they completed successfully.

-The Strv 103 was fully amphibious.
+The Strv 103 could be made fully amphibious.
 A flotation screen could be erected around the upper hull in about 20 minutes, and the tracks would drive the tank at about 6 km/h in water.